Cookie Notice

 Expert Answer

-No, the Philippine National Bank (PNB) does not accept Philippine pesos (PHP) as the sending currency for international remittances to the Philippines.
-That's just not how international money transfers to the Philippines work.
-The reality is, pesos cannot be directly transferred internationally due to currency controls and the standard remittance processes.
+No, the Philippine National Bank (PNB) does not accept Philippine pesos (PHP) as the sending currency for international remittances originating from abroad.
+International money transfers to the Philippines are processed as foreign currency transactions.

 Share Your Experience